 If an image is 4 bits per pixel, it is also called a 4-bit image or a 16-color image.
 Sixteen is the number of different colors that can be achieved by using the image data as 4-bit indexes to a palette.

 If an image is 1 bit per pixel, it is also called a 1-bit image, a black and white image, a 2-color image, or a bitonal image.
 Two is the number of different colors that can be achieved by using the image data as 1-bit indexes to a palette.
 The palette can contain colors other than black and white, although black and white are most common.

 If an image is grayscale, its red, green, and blue values are all the same, and the values are incremented from the lowest to the highest.
 For example, an 8-bit grayscale image has 256 shades of gray, with values from 0 to 255.
 LEADTOOLS supports 4, 8, 12, 16, and 32-bit black to white ordered grayscale, reverse ordered grayscale, and unordered grayscale images.
 Support for the 12, 16 and 32-bit grayscale images is only available in the Document/Medical only.
-Most of this same terminology is applied to video cards.
-For example, an 8-bit card is one that is capable of displaying 256 colors.
+Refer to Grayscale Images for more information.

 Medical Web Viewer .NET

 .NET, Java, Android, and iOS/macOS Assemblies